serenity-bdd/serenity-cucumber-starter/README.md

            geckodriver.exe
 ```

+This project assumes that you have the latest version of Chrome (83) installed.

 ## The sample scenario
 Both variations of the sample project uses the sample Cucumber scenario.
 In this scenario, Sergey (who likes to search for stuff) is performing a search on the DuckDuckGo search engine: